UW crest

 3:00 pm 2nd Floor, Gordon Dining and Event Center

-Hear from several extraordinary faculty and alumni, each sharing compelling stories about their life-changing work and their connections to the UW–Madison community.
-Learn about what motivates and inspires their work and what drives their curiosity and success.
+Join Chancellor Jennifer L. Mnookin for a special program celebrating UW–Madison during the week of her Investiture.
+Hear from several extraordinary faculty and alumni, each sharing compelling flash talks about their life-changing work.
+Learn about what motivates and inspires them and what drives their curiosity and success.
 Celebrate the spirit of the Wisconsin Idea that makes our university so excellent!

 Moderated by John Zumbrunnen, the UW’s vice provost for teaching and learning, six faculty and alumni will take turns sharing their experiences in a 10-minute lightning talk format.
 The event will be available virtually and in-person.
 Registration is required due to limited capacity.